katharsis-project/katharsis-docs/source/user-docs.rst

 Error Handling
 --------------

-Processing errors in Katharsis can be handled by throwing an exception and providing corresponding exception mapper.
-It will define mapping to proper JSON API error response.
+Processing errors in Katharsis can be handled by throwing an exception and providing a corresponding exception mapper which defines mapping to a proper JSON API error response.

 Throwing an exception...
 ~~~~~~~~~~~~~~~~~~~~~~~~